karios-os/docs/docs/user-guide/index.rst

       Figure 3: Vulnerability Information

-   - A Pop up for the Vulnerability will look this this
+   - A Pop up for the Vulnerability will look like this, it will contain a bit more information about the vulnerability and relevant links.

    .. figure:: _static/images/security/security_vuln_popup.png
       :width: 600